 RELATED: Try a Screen Time Diet

 Excessive sodium leads to heart-straining high blood pressure.
 About 77% percent of the sodium we eat comes from packaged, prepared, and restaurant food, according to the AHA.
 Start by searching recipes for low-sodium soups, salad dressings, and taco seasoning.

 Start small—and see results

 Smaller, realistic goals are more achievable and offer benefits.
-In a Washington University School of Medicine study, obese individuals who lost just 5 percent of their body weight decreased risk factors for CVD.
+In a Washington University School of Medicine study, individuals with a BMI of 30 or greater who lost just 5 percent of their body weight decreased risk factors for CVD.
 Keep up the momentum and your heart will thank you more.